 “Six and a half months.
 She’s due at the end of June.”

-I figured they must be talking about the baby inside my mom that was making her look so big in her stomach.
-My mom had sat me down and told me that a baby would come out of her and it would be my brother or sister.
+I figured they must be talking about the baby inside mom that was making her look so big in her stomach.
+Mom had told me that a baby would come out of her and it would be my brother or sister.
 It didn’t seem possible.
 Where could it possibly come out of!